Studsministern/1DT305-Applied-IoT-Project/README.md

 2. In VS Code, press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd> to open the editor commands.
 3. Write `Git: Clone` and choose `Git: Clone` when it shows up.
 4. In the field which says `Provide repository URL or pick a repository source.`, copy and paste `https://github.com/Studsministern/1DT305-Applied-IoT-Project`.
 Press <kbd>ENTER</kbd>.
 5. Navigate to where you want the folder with code to be cloned to.
-Press `Select as Repository Destination`.
+Press <kbd>Select as Repository Destination</kbd>.
 6. When it has finished cloding, a window saying "Would you like to open the cloned repository, or add it to the current workspace?" will show up.
-Choose `Open`.
+Press <kbd>Open</kbd>.
+7. Create a file called `env.json` and copy the contents of `env.json.example` into it.
+Then change the `SSID` and `PASSWORD` values to your WiFi credentials.

 You have now cloned the repository!
-Upload the code to the RP2 by:

-1. Make sure the RP2 is connected to the computer.
+Make sure the RP2 is connected to the computer.
+Upload the code to the RP2 by following these steps:

-2. In VS Code, open the **Pymakr window** from the left panel icon.
+1. In VS Code, open **Pymakr** from the left panel icon.
 Find the device and press `Connect device` (a small lightning symbol) and `Create terminal` (a box with a right arrow).
-3. Find `PYMAKR: PROJECTS` in either the **Pymakr window** or the **Explorer window** on the left panel.
+2. Find `PYMAKR: PROJECTS` in either **Pymakr** or **Explorer** on the left panel.
-4. Click `ADD DEVICES` and select the device.
+3. Press <kbd>ADD DEVICES</kbd> and select the device.
-5. Press `Sync project to device` (a cloud with an upwards arrow).
+4. Press `Sync project to device` (a cloud with an upwards arrow).
-6. If you want the file contents to automatically update as you do changes, find `PYMAKR: PROJECTS -> *Hold your mouse over the project where you just added a device* -> *Click Start development mode*` (a <kbd></></kbd> symbol).
+5. If you want the file contents to automatically update as you do changes, find `PYMAKR: PROJECTS` again.
+Hold your mouse over the project.
+Press <kbd></></kbd> (`Start development mode`).

 <!--
 How is the device programmed.
 Which IDE are you using.
 Describe all steps from flashing the firmware, installing plugins in your favorite editor.
 How flashing is done on MicroPython.
 The aim is that a beginner should be able to understand.